laseq/wdi-project-4-client/README.md

 - Status will be set as 'pending' by default when the Request record is created. _A group has many pending members through requests._
 - When the recepient accepts a group request, the status will change to 'accepted', and they will now be a group member. _A group has many accepted members through requests._

-**Code snippet of the User model's relationship with Group and the Request join table:**
+**The User model's relationship with Group and the Request join table:**

 ```
 class User < ApplicationRecord